Symposium Webpage Header (Symposium Dates)

 The symposium will feature not just paper presentations, but also lightning talks, poster presentations, teaching demonstrations and panel presentations.
 Engage with thought leaders in the field of English Language and Communication coming from different countries and institutions from around the world.

-Leading stakeholders of the education industry will be showcasing their innovative and impactful products in seated presentations and interactive booths at the Symposium.
+Leading stakeholders of the education industry will be showcasing their innovative and impactful products in seated presentations at the Symposium.
 Learn about how their solutions can be incorporated into and influence the future of English Language and Communication teaching.

 Symposium Dinner